zhichunguo/SD2/README.md

 **Compilation**: The SD2Query library can be compiled using the *CMakeList.txt* file.
 For *Linux/MacOS*, you may simply run ``cmake ./`` to produce a Makefile, and run ``make`` to compile.
 For *Windows*, you may use cmake to produce a visual studio project for compilation.
 A successful compilation will create a dynamic library, and you need to copy that to the directory containing server.py to ensure the library is discoverable by python.

 **Dependencies**: The library requires Python and Boost to export the C++ library to Python.
-It also requires the MySQL C++ connector lirary if compiled with the ``USE_MYSQL`` compilation option.
+It also requires the MySQL C++ connector library if compiled with the ``USE_MYSQL`` compilation option.

 ## Web interface
-### Introduction of each file

-SD2
+**Introduction of the interface files**:
 - scholarlens.html / html.css / sunburst.css: Design website layout
 - js

   |